ZhangSteven/geneva/YieldCalculationIMA.md

 ### Realized G/L
-For realized G/L (买卖价差) above, is it for all positions or just positions established this year?

-## Special Cases
+Realized G/L = realized price G/L + realized FX G/L + realized cross from the profit loss report.

+Positions include two types:

+1. Sales of newly established positions (?tax lots) within the period;
+2. Maturity events.

+### Points
+Instead of looking for newly established positions, is it a better idea to do this:

+1. Find out all securities that have purchases within the period;
+2. Do a delta of realized G/L between two profit loss reports (one: 2019-01-01 to now, 2020-01-01 to now) for all positions in (1)?

+#### Interfund transfers
+Interfund transfers should not be included in the realized G/L calculation.

-1. Interfund transfers appear as buy/sell trades.
+Interfund transfers appear as buy/sell trades.
 We should ignore them in realized G/L calculation.

-2. How does interfund transfers affect total G/L?